-- 1. Sustainable use and development of coastal and marine resources through reduced impacts of land and marine-based pollution; - 2 Incorporation of environmental considerations into decision-making processes on the development and use of coastal and marine resources; - a Coherence is achieved between public and private initiatives and between decisions by the public authorities, which affect coastal and marine ecosystems. - 4.
+- 1. Sustainable use and development of coastal and marine resources through reduced impacts of land and marine-based pollution; - 2.
+Incorporation of environmental considerations into decision-making processes on the development and use of coastal and marine resources; - s.
+Coherence is achieved between public and private initiatives and between decisions by the public authorities, which affect coastal and marine ecosystems. - 4.
 Integration of Pollution (LBS) and Marine Biodiversity (SPAW) sub-programme areas.

+2020-2021 Indicators:

-2020-2021 Targets: a.
-Number of countries implementing EBM Projects; Number of Case Studies and/or Experience Nodes on EBM Number of Countries supported with Decision Support tools Training Courses/Webinars on EBM or related integrated planning tools 2020-2021 Targets: a.
-4 countries implementing EBM pilot and community projects; a.
-2 Case Studies developed and disseminated; 2 Regional Training Workshops/Webinars on EBM Convened
+8. Number of countries implementing EBM Projects;

+Number of Case Studies and/or Experience Nodes on EBM

+Number of Countries supported with Decision Support tools

+Training Courses/Webinars on EBM or related integrated planning tools

+- 8. 4 countries implementing EBM pilot and community projects; - 9.
+2 Case Studies developed and disseminated; - 2 Regional Training Workshops/Webinars on EBM Convened

-- 1 To reduce anthropogenic pressures/pollution on coastal and marine areas in order to prevent and/or reduce their degradation; - 2 To ensure the preservation of the integrity of coastal and marine ecosystems through the control, reduction and prevention of marine pollution; - 3.
-To adopt measures to reduce the negative impact of natural hazards and in particular of climate change which may exacerbate polluting impacts; - 4.
-To ensure that activities in terrestrial, coastal and nearshore marine areas do not increase marine pollution.
+- 1. To reduce anthropogenic pressures/pollution on coastal and marine areas in order to prevent and/or reduce their degradation; - 2.
+To ensure the preservation of the integrity of coastal and marine ecosystems through the control, reduction and prevention of marine pollution; - 3.
+To adopt measures to reduce the negative impact of natural hazards and in particular of climate change which may exacerbate polluting impacts; - 4 To ensure that activities in terrestrial, coastal and nearshore marine areas do not increase marine pollution.

-Main Activities Project(s) Lead Partners Expected Deliverables All Secretariat a) Joint projects and activities designed and implemented - ongoing; Support region-wide use of EBM approaches including tools such as MSP, ICZM IWEco, ACP MEA, Secretariat CARPHA, OECS b) 6 Case studies on EBM from GEF IWEco Projects developed and disseminated Improved engagement and information access for practitioners and other stakeholders through targeted knowledge-sharing products and networks; Greater integration of the AMEP and SPAW Work Programmes and subject to funding, additional joint LBS and SPAW meetings convened, joint LBS/SPAW projects developed, and joint capacity building workshops implemented - ongoing Implement EBM projects in a number of Contracting Parties ACP MEA, PROCARIBE+ (subject to approval) Secretariat i) Pollution Stress reduction in at least 2 project sites through appropriate sustainable water, land and ecosystems management interventions that account for climate change. ii) Enhanced livelihood opportunities and socio-economic co-benefits for targeted communities from improved ecosystem services functioning as a result of reduced pollution. iii) Partnership opportunities identified for integrated approaches to address sargassum and nutrients Implement policy, legislative and institutional reforms for natural resource management and pollution prevention IWEco Secretariat i)Strengthened policy and legislation for the effective management of water, land and ecosystems resources that account for climate change - ongoing ii) National Development Planning Strategies and Decision-Making Frameworks broadened to incorporate elements of EBM, MSP, ICZM, natural resources management and integrated pollution prevention and habitat restoration ongoing
+Main Activities Project(s) Lead Partners Expected Deliverables Support continued integration of the LBS and SPAW sub- programmes through joint activities and capacity building All Secretariat Working Groups, RACs, RAN a) Joint projects and activities designed and implemented - ongoing; Support region-wide use of EBM approaches including tools such as MSP, ICZM , - Secretariat CARPHA, OECS b) 6 Case studies on EBM from GEF IWEco Projects developed and disseminated Improved engagement and information access for practitioners and other stakeholders through targeted knowledge-sharing products and networks; Greater integration of the AMEP and SPAW Work Programmes and subject to funding, additional joint LBS and SPAW meetings convened, joint LBS/SPAW projects developed, and joint capacity building workshops implemented - ongoing

+Implement EBM projects in a number of Contracting Parties ACP MEA, PROCARIBE+ (subject to approval) Secretariat i) Pollution Stress reduction in at least 2 project sites through appropriate sustainable water, land and ecosystems management interventions that account for climate change. ii) Enhanced livelihood opportunities and socio-economic co-benefits for targeted communities from improved ecosystem services functioning as a result of reduced pollution. iii) Partnership opportunities identified for integrated approaches to address sargassum and nutrients Implement policy, legislative and institutional reforms for natural resource management and pollution prevention IWEco Secretariat CARPHA, OECS i)Strengthened policy and legislation for the effective management of water, land and ecosystems resources that account for climate change - ongoing ii) National Development Planning Strategies and Decision-Making Frameworks broadened to incorporate elements of EBM, MSP, ICZM, natural resources management and integrated pollution prevention and habitat restoration ongoing